 Squalls, regional storms,

-tropical cyclones and some of instances of rougher weather occasionally cause different wind directions, which make north and west coast locations more viable.
+tropical cyclones and some instances of rougher weather occasionally cause different wind directions, which make north and west coast locations more viable.
 However, these winds are uncommon and unpredictable for vacation planning.

 Lessons and Equipment